 \subsubsection{Localized phase}

-The localized phase is more difficult and less straightforward to describe.
-The reason is that the micrscopic irreducible vertex $\Lambda_{0}(E;\omega) = \Lambda_{R}(E;\omega) + i \Lambda_{I}(E;\omega)$ has a discontinuity in its imaginary part at zero frequency, $\Lambda_{I}(E;0_{\pm})= \pm |\Lambda_{I}(E;0)|$.
+The behavior in the localized phase is more difficult to describe and less straightforward.
+The perturbation expansion in small frequency breaks down.
+The reason for this is that the microscopic irreducible vertex $\Lambda_{0}(E;\omega) = \Lambda_{R}(E;\omega) + i \Lambda_{I}(E;\omega)$ has a discontinuity in its imaginary part at zero frequency, $\Lambda_{I}(E;0_{\pm})= \pm |\Lambda_{I}(E;0)|$.
 This jump is transferred to the conserving vertex and the electron-hole correlation function.
-Its denominator in the localized phase in the mean-field approximation has a more complex structure than assumed in Ref.~\cite{Janis:2025ab} because of a nontrivial structure of the bound electron-hole pair
+In the localized phase, its denominator in the mean-field approximation has a more complex structure than assumed in Ref.~\cite{Janis:2025ab} because of the nontrivial structure of the bound electron-hole pair